-These Songs About Speaking Out Will Get You Pumped Up To Vote
+10 Songs About Speaking Out That'll Get You Pumped Up To Vote

 The 2020 presidential election is right around the corner.
 From star-studded conventions to political statements pouring out all over social media, it can be hard to retain the excitement that comes with casting your ballot for the party you believe in.
 Whether you're feeling on top of the world and are counting down the days until you can get to the polls (or vote by mail!) or are in need of some inspiration to help you prepare for the big day, these songs about speaking out will get you motivated to exercise your right to vote.